mletras89/multiTile-architecture/README.md

 Multicast actors are dummy actors that replicate the input data at their outputs.
 These kind of operations are required in many signal processing applications.
+The memory footprint of an application can be calculated as:

 ![Memory footprint of multicast actors](img/memOverhead.png)

+From the previous, we can observe that there exists a memory footprint overhead induced by the multicast actor.

 ![Replacement of multicast actors](img/memReduction.png)